zuixjs/cdnjs/README.md

 [![Build Status](https://travis-ci.org/cdnjs/cdnjs.png?branch=master)](https://travis-ci.org/cdnjs/cdnjs) [![Dependency Status](https://david-dm.org/cdnjs/cdnjs.png?theme=shields.io)](https://david-dm.org/cdnjs/cdnjs) [![devDependency Status](https://david-dm.org/cdnjs/cdnjs/dev-status.png?theme=shields.io)](https://david-dm.org/cdnjs/cdnjs#info=devDependencies)

-# cdnjs Script Repository
+# cdnjs Library Repository

-[cdnjs](http://github.com/cdnjs/cdnjs) is the repository mirroring all scripts on `cdnjs.cloudflare.com`, created and maintained by [Thomas Davis](https://twitter.com/neutralthoughts), [Ryan Kirkman](https://twitter.com/ryan_kirkman), [Pete Cooper](http://twitter.com/petecooper) and [Drew Freyling](http://decompile.it/blog/)
+[cdnjs](http://github.com/cdnjs/cdnjs) is the repository mirroring all library assets on [cdnjs.cloudflare.com](http://cdnjs.cloudflare.com).
+[Thomas Davis](https://twitter.com/neutralthoughts) and [Ryan Kirkman](https://twitter.com/ryan_kirkman) created cdnjs, [Drew Freyling](http://decompile.it/blog/) and [Pete Cooper](http://petecooper.org) are maintainers.

-We will host any version of any library, subject to popularity and licence permissions.
+We will host any version of any library, subject to licence permissions.

-Please raise a pull request for an older version of a library if your site still uses it, and also for proposals for new libraries.
+Please raise a pull request for a _new_ library addition proposal.
+Likewise, please raise a pull request for an _older_ version of a existing library if your site still uses it.

 ## Adding a new or updating an existing library

 cdnjs relies on user-submitted pull requests and automatic updating via `npm` to populate and update libraries.

 To add a new library, or update an existing library outside of `npm`, start by [forking the cdnjs repo](https://github.com/cdnjs/cdnjs/fork) to your own GitHub account.

 If you're adding/modifying outside of the GitHub browser interface, for example on the command line or with the GitHub desktop application, you will need to additionally install `node` locally.
 For more information on installing `node`, please refer to [nodejs.org](http://nodejs.org).